sparrowcode/PermissionsKit/README.md

 ### SPLarkController

 [SPLarkController](https://github.com/IvanVorobei/SPLarkController) make **settings** for your application.
 You can add buttons and switches.
 The amount cells is not limited.
-You can start using project with just two lines of code and easy customization.
+You can start using project with just two lines of code and easy customisation.

 <img src="https://github.com/IvanVorobei/SPLarkController/blob/master/Resources/Preview.gif" width="440">